“Education is the most powerful weapon you can use to change the world” (Nelson Mandela)

 A Safari Guide Training Manual specialised for the Lower Zambezi area was also produced during the scheme.
 The availability of such a universal resource has helped to open up the tourism and guiding industry specifically to local participants.

-CLZ runs the Lower Zambezi Safari Guide exams annually and frequently offers sponsorship to local candidates when funds are available.
+CLZ now runs the Lower Zambezi Safari Guide training and exams annually and frequently offers sponsorship to local candidates when funds are available.